jmgurvitch/art-of-data/center_and_variability.md

 ![Boxplot of Gentoo bill lengths](assets/img/center-and-variability-boxplot.png)

 1. Where do the **whiskers** extend to?

+   The whiskers extend to the dataset's extrema.

 2. What percentage of the dataset is represented by the **box**?

+   The box is the 25th to 75th percentile.

 3. What is an **interquartile range (IQR)**?

+   The interquartile range (IQR) measures the spread of the middle half of your data.
+It is the range for the middle 50% of your sample.

 4. Any observation that is `1.5*IQR` below Q1 or above Q3 is marked as a _potential_ outlier.
    1. How is this displayed in the box plot?
 Show the math necessary to determine that datapoint is an outlier.

+      This is shown by the whiskers in the boxplot.

    2. The `1.5IQR` rule can give a false positive; that is, a datapoint that is marked as an outlier even when it isn't one.
 Describe an example where that happens.

 Shown below is a **violin plot** for the same data.